«By 2030, one in six people globally will be aged 60 years or older, according to the WHO (World Health Organization)»

 The aging population is one of the greatest worldwide phenomena and challenges of the 21st

-solutions, and open up new opportunities for businesses and economies.
+more sustainable health solutions, and open up new opportunities for businesses and

-resist siloed improvements that lack the scale needed for a real change and turn it into functional
+to resist siloed improvements that lack the scale needed for a real change and turn it into

-from ornamental.
-From integrated remote patient monitoring with personal emergency response system
+functional from ornamental.
+From integrated remote patient monitoring with personal emergency

-to implementing a health record interoperability system adapted to older person-consumer needs,
+response system to implementing a health record interoperability system adapted to older person-consumer

-the health ecosystem needs to adjust services by integrating health care, collaborative care
+needs, the health ecosystem needs to adjust services by integrating health care, collaborative

-workers, and new incentive models.
-As the new benchmark, advanced data analytics and an evidence-based
+care workers, and new incentive models.
+As the new benchmark, advanced data analytics and an

 The real-world budget constraints and resource limitations push the aged care sector to prioritize